cjdoris/ExactpAdics/docs/univariate-polynomials.md

 **Parameters**
 - `Strategy`
-- `AllowWeaklyZeroConstantCoefficient := false`: When true, do not raise an error if the constant coefficient is weakly zero; instead require that the linear coefficient is nonzero and return a Newton polygon starting at 1.
+- `Support := <0,WeakDegree(f)>`: When given, must be a tuple `<a,b>` of two integers representing an interval; the support of the returned Newton polygon contains this.
+By default, returns the whole Newton polygon.
+If you are ok with f having one root very close to 0, then `Support:=<1,WeakDegree(f)>` may be appropriate.

 > **WeakPartialNewtonPolygon** (f :: *RngUPolElt_FldPadExact*)
 >